lekom/manuquad/README.md

 module on serial port 0 for wireless communication with the Multiwii Configurator.
 This allows wireless PID tuning and real-time visual sensor displays and calibration capability.
 The xbee transceiver is connected to serial port 1 to act as the RC receiver, receiving Multiwii Serial Protocol (MSP) messages from the xbee on my laptop.
 The sensors are on a chinese pcb connected together on a I2C bus.
-These include a 6050 gyro/accel, 5883 magnetometer and bmp085 barometer.
+These include an MPU6050 gyro/accel, 5883 magnetometer and bmp085 barometer.
 Currently these are polled at 100Hz by the arduino.